ThereforeGames/unprompted/README.md

 Still under active development - I am excited to read your feedback but please keep in mind that this is an early release!

 Developed & tested on Windows 11 with Python v3.9.7.

-> Unprompted is built on top of Darren Mulholland's excellent [Python Shortcodes](https://www.dmulholl.com/dev/shortcodes.html) library.
+Built on top of Darren Mulholland's excellent [Python Shortcodes](https://www.dmulholl.com/dev/shortcodes.html) library.

 ## Installation